NYULibraries/open-square-search-application/README.md

 ### `solr`: Solr override

-The Solr server used for ENM Search can be overridden using the `solr` query parameter.
+The Solr server used for Open Square Search can be overridden using the `solr` query parameter.

 Example: